Workplace diversity: The statistics are in

 - Drive actionable insights from analytics and metrics

-On an ongoing basis, data from an organization’s human capital management (HCM) platform can be used throughout the entire employee life cycle to track promotion rates, retention rates, employee engagement, and more.
+On an ongoing basis, data from an organisation’s human capital management (HCM) platform can be used throughout the entire employee life cycle to track promotion rates, retention rates, employee engagement, and more.

 However, AI systems need to be built without human bias creeping into them.
 Using a broad range of data is imperative, as is eliminating bias at the point of data collection.
 The Amazon experience is a cautionary tale; gender bias was built into their AI hiring tool because they used biased data to build their AI model.